 My research interests focus on transport strategy.
-Specifically, I am interested about how a transport system impacted by governance, policy and broader contextual factors might change, and about how providers and Government might best respond.
+Specifically, I am interested in how a transport system impacted by governance, policy and broader contextual factors might change, and about how providers and Government might best respond.
 Particular areas of expertise include travel plans, car parking, road-based public transport systems, and transport systems at the macro level.
-Recently, I have developed these integrative threads to consider how emergent societal and technological transformations, such as ageing populations and driverless cars may affect the future development of transport systems.
+Recently, I have developed these integrative threads to consider how emergent societal and technological transformations, such as ageing populations, driverless cars and Covid-19 may affect the future design and performance of transport systems.

 Summary of expertise

-I am currently leading two research projects worth £90,000, whilst during my time at Loughborough I have led 17 and participated in 23 research projects altogether valued at more than £2.1m for clients including the European Commission, the UK Government, the New Zealand Government, several UK local authorities, several transport operators and the EPSRC.
-This is a significant achievement given that none of these projects involved a significant equipment budget and that the economic recession and subsequent austerity programme has, since 2010, severely reduced traditional sources of research funding in the transport policy area.
+During my time at Loughborough I have led 17 and participated in 23 research projects altogether valued at more than £2.1m for clients including the European Commission, the UK Government, the New Zealand Government, several UK local authorities, several transport operators and the EPSRC.

-In terms of outputs, over my career I have supervised 9 PhD students and 1 MPhil student to completion.
-My research publications amount to 2 research monographs; 57 academic journal articles; 51 articles in professional journals; and 13 book chapters; along with the presentation of 112 conference papers (72 of them international).
-My work was submitted for the Research Excellence Framework and its predecessor exercises by my School.
+In terms of outputs, over my career I have supervised 12 PhD students and 1 MPhil student to completion.
+My research publications amount to 2 research monographs; more than 60 academic journal articles; 50+ articles in professional journals; and 15 book chapters; along with the presentation of more than 120 conference papers (over 70 of them international).
+My work was submitted for the most recent Research Excellence Framework and its predecessor exercises by my School.